noam87/DOTfiles/README.md

 ###3 - Installation

 First, backup your old dotfiles.
-Next, create symbolic links of the dotfiles in this package to the home folder, for example:
+Next, create symbolic links to the dotfiles in this package.

-    ln -s ~/DOTfiles/iTerm/ ~/.iTerm
+All files in the `home/` directory are made to mirror the structure of your actual `$HOME` directory, for example:

-    ln -s ~/DOTfiles/vimrc ~/.vimrc
+    ln -s ~/DOTfiles/home/vimrc ~/.vimrc

+Creates a symlink in your home directory that points to the vimrc file.

 #### Exceptions:

-The following files are *not* symlinked in the home directory:
+The following files should *not* be symlinked in the home directory:

 * `xmonad-custom.desktop`: its symbolic link should go in `/usr/share/xsessions` (at least in Ubuntu; your system may differ).

 * `Sublime Text 2/Packages/User`: its symlink should go in the `Packages/User` directory of your Sublime installation.

-* `jellybeans.vim`: its symlink goes in the vim color schemes directory.

-And you're done!

 ## Update and Backup